in Maryland Heights, MO • 2026 Buying Guide

 Key considerations for buying a condo in Maryland Heights include: Review at least 3 years of HOA meeting minutes for hidden issues; Check the reserve fund percentage (ideally 70%+ funded); Verify what insurance the HOA covers vs. what you need.
 Also watch for red flags like HOA with less than 50% reserves and Multiple units for sale in same building (could indicate problems).

-Homes in Maryland Heights currently spend an average of 31 days on market.
-This is typical for a balanced market with reasonable time to make decisions.
+Homes in Maryland Heights currently spend an average of 18 days on market.
+This indicates a fast-moving market where you need to be prepared to act quickly.

 Looking for the best time to buy a condo in Maryland Heights?
 Our analysis shows that January typically offers the best prices, with homes averaging around $180K.
 Buying during this time could save you up to $19K compared to peak months like July.